fuzzygroup/blog/_posts/2020-03-18-how-to-help-a-quarantined-person.md

 category: covidnearme.org
 tags: ["covidnearme.org", "covid"]
 ---
+Note: If you're concerned about COVID-19, I'd encourage you to check out [CovidNearMe.org](https://www.covidnearme.org).
+Disclaimer - I'm one of the authors of it.

 I've now personally seen the impact of COVID-19 -- a good friend -- who was in my house less than 10 days ago has been diagnosed with the following:

 * May have COVID-19 but a test wasn't available